• Skip to primary navigation

 Also, I made this in both the slow cooker and the Instant Pot/ pressure cooker.
 There is a time and place for both, in my opinion.

 The slow cooker is great to set up earlier in the day so that dinner is waiting for you when you are ready to eat it.
+Start by placing all ingredients in the pot.

-Also, FYI: the longer you let your soup sit, the thicker it will get.
+FYI with both methods: the longer you let your soup sit, the thicker it will get.
 If you are heating up leftovers the next day, you can add a little splash of water, if you wish.

 More Recipes You May Enjoy